open-telemetry/opentelemetry-php/README.md

 ---

 ## Communication
-Most of our communication is done on CNCF Slack, in the [otel-php](https://cloud-native.slack.com/archives/C01NFPCV44V) channel.
-To sign up, create a CNCF slack account here http://slack.cncf.io/
+Most of our communication is done on CNCF Slack in the channel [otel-php](https://cloud-native.slack.com/archives/C01NFPCV44V).
+To sign up, create a CNCF Slack account [here](http://slack.cncf.io/)

 Our meetings are held weekly on zoom on Wednesdays at 10:30am PST / 1:30pm EST.
 A Google calendar invite with the included zoom link can be found [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=N2VtZXZmYnVmbzZkYjZkbTYxdjZvYTdxN21fMjAyMDA5MTZUMTczMDAwWiBrYXJlbnlyeHVAbQ&tmsrc=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com&scp=ALL)

-Our open issues can all be found in the [github issues tab](https://github.com/open-telemetry/opentelemetry-php/issues).
+Our open issues can all be found in the [GitHub issues tab](https://github.com/open-telemetry/opentelemetry-php/issues).
 Feel free to reach out on Slack if you have any additional questions about these issues; we are always happy to talk through implementation details.

 ## Requirements
 The library requires a PHP version of 7.4.x, 8.0.x or 8.1.x